'Please explain': Travellers forced to sleep on the floor at Auckland Airport

 “At least if you don't have staff to process us at transit have more chairs available.
 Prioritise what is important,” Nanai said.

-Auckland Airport did not respond when asked by Stuff if transit passengers were due an apology.
+Auckland Airport did not respond when asked if transit passengers were due an apology.

 Bakulich said it was “absolutely not good enough” and called on Auckland Airport to explain how the situation could be allowed to happen.